szaiser/pym8190a/README.md

 # pym8190a

 pym8190a is a python package providing fast and convenient sequence creation on Keysight M8190A Arbitrary Waveform Generators (AWG).
-Synchronization of multiple channels is provided by design and is ensured with minimum user interaction and thus maximum error-proneness.
+Synchronization of multiple channels is provided by design.

 ## Features